-- 8. Section 2 sets out Consumer Scotland's general function.
+- 7. Section 2 sets out Consumer Scotland's general function.
 Consumer Scotland has the general function of providing consumer advocacy and advice with a view to achieving the outcomes set out in the section.
-These are: - reducing consumer harm in Scotland, - increasing the confidence of consumers in Scotland in dealing with businesses supplying goods and services, and - increasing the extent to which consumer matters are taken into account by public authorities in Scotland. - 9.
-"Consumer" and "Consumer matters" are defined in section 23.
-"Harm" is not defined in the Bill and has its ordinary meaning.
-Examples of harm to consumers are wide-ranging but could include consumers paying more for goods or services because of unfair marketing practices, or consumers being denied equal access to goods or services without justification on the basis of where they live or other characteristics, such as disability or age.
+These are: - reducing consumer harm in Scotland, - increasing the confidence of consumers in Scotland in dealing with businesses supplying goods and services, - increasing the extent to which consumer matters are taken into account by public authorities in Scotland, and - otherwise advancing inclusion, fairness and prosperity in Scotland. - 8.
+"Consumer" and "consumer matters" are defined in sections 22A and 23 respectively. - 9.
+"Harm" is not defined in the Bill and therefore has its ordinary meaning.
+Examples of harm to consumers are wide-ranging and include, but are not limited to, harm that is financial, emotional, environmental or physical.
+Harm could include consumers paying more for goods or services because of unfair marketing practices, or the impact of plastic consumption in consumer packaging on the environment.
+It could also include consumers being denied equal access to goods or services without justification on the basis of where they live or other characteristics, such as disability or age.
 It should be noted that reducing does not necessarily mean eliminating; lessening the level of harm may occur in cases where the harm cannot be removed altogether.

-Increasing consumer confidence in dealing with businesses could take the form of both Consumer Scotland working to improve business practice, and improving consumer knowledge (and therefore confidence) through the dissemination of advice.
+10. Increasing consumer confidence in dealing with businesses could take the form of both Consumer Scotland working to improve business practice, and improving consumer knowledge (and therefore confidence) through the dissemination of advice.